United States men's national field hockey team

 The United States men's national field hockey team represents the United States in the international field hockey competitions.
-The governing body is the United States Field Hockey Association (USFHA), which is a US Olympic Committee organization.
+The governing body is the United States Field Hockey Association (USFHA), which is a U.S. Olympic Committee organization.

 The team won bronze at the 1932 Summer Olympics, and has had success in the Pan American Games and Pan American Cup.

-Field hockey is not a major sport at college level in the United States, so the men's team does not have as much experience as most other international teams that have professional players.
+Field hockey is not a major sport at college level for men in the United States, so the men's team does not have as much experience as most other international teams that have professional players.
 The sport is largely thought of as a women's game in the United States; field hockey has historically been used as a "Title IX" sport to offset the numerous men who play college football, and as such, colleges have typically only sponsored women's field hockey teams.
 The players on the national team play overseas in European and Australian pro leagues.
 Despite this, the American team managed to achieve some limited success.

 Tournament history

 Summer Olympics

 The United States hosted the Olympic field hockey tournaments three times.
 In their first Olympics in 1932, Team USA hosted India and Japan.
 With only three teams in the tournament, the U.S. lost both their games and finished third for the bronze medal.
-The US was the host nation for the Los Angeles 1984 Olympic Games.
+The U.S. was the host nation for the Los Angeles 1984 Olympic Games.
 During group stages, Team USA lost to Australia 2–1.
-In the 9th-12th place playoff, the US lost to Kenya in sudden death penalty strokes 6-5 after a 1-1 regulation and then lost 11th/12th place game to Malaysia 9–8 in sudden death penalty strokes after 3–3 tie in regulation.
+In the 9th-12th place playoff, the U.S. lost to Kenya in sudden death penalty strokes 6-5 after a 1-1 regulation and then lost 11th/12th place game to Malaysia 9–8 in sudden death penalty strokes after 3–3 tie in regulation.
 The team finished last in tournament play.
 At the Atlanta 1996 Olympic Games, the squad finished last again.